CheeseNinja/aboutme/README.md

 <strong>DOWNLOAD</strong> </br>
 You can download the following projects within the folder "jarfile".
-Enjoy!
+Enjoy!(Must have the correct JDK version I think...)
 # About Me GUI

 Every since I had taken the APCS course, I found an evergrowing passion for computer science.